Share this resource:

 - Every student is a general education student and a full member of the school community.

-- Some students just need additional supports!
+- Some students just need additional support!

 - Having a united faculty is EVERY educator’s responsibility!